-From 14 to 19 February 2020, the IKA/Culinary Olympics will take place parallel to INTERGASTRA for the first time.
-In the Olympic year 2020, international teams of chefs will compete over four days for medals at the Stuttgart Trade Fair Centre under the motto #takingpartiseverything.
-From 15 to 18 February 2020, INTERGASTRA visitors will have the opportunity to watch more than 2000 chefs from over 70 countries live as they cook, to cheer them on as they prepare around 8000 international menus, and then to enjoy the top-quality dishes from around the world.
+From 14 to 19 February 2020, the IKA/Culinary Olympics took place parallel to INTERGASTRA for the first time.
+In the Olympic year 2020, international teams of chefs competed over four days for medals at the Stuttgart Trade Fair Centre under the motto #takingpartiseverything.
+From 15 to 18 February 2020, INTERGASTRA visitors had the opportunity to watch almost 2,000 chefs from round about 70 countries live as they cook, to cheer them on as they prepare around 8,000 international menus, and then to enjoy the top-quality dishes from around the world.

 Comments by participants